borntofrappe/game-development/Games/Mazes/README.md

   - look for unvisited neighbors

   - connect the already visited cell with one of its unvisited neighbors

+  - add the cell to the stack (there might be more than a single unvisited neighbor)

   - add the neighbor to the stack